Controlling the collective transport of large passive particles with suspensions of microorganisms: Experimental Section

 Prior to experimental use, the liquid cultures were centrifuged to concentrate the algal suspensions, eliminate low-motility and dead cells, and remove cellular debris.
 In the first step, 45\,mL of the liquid culture was centrifuged at 1057\,g for 10 minutes.
 In the second, 39\,mL of the supernatant was discarded, and the remaining 6\,mL was centrifuged at 73\,g for 2 minutes.
 The resulting supernatant, containing the motile cells, was centrifuged once more at 285\,g for 5 minutes and the required amount of supernatant was removed to keep a solution at a specific concentration.
-Then, a TAP solution containing blue polyethylene microspheres (Cospheric, US), with diameters $d_b$ ranging from \qtyrange{50}{460}{\um}, was added to the suspension of algae.
+Then, a TAP solution containing blue polyethylene microspheres (Cospheric, US), with diameters $d_b$ ranging from \qty{50}{\um} to \qty{460}{\um}, was added to the suspension of algae.
 The particle concentration was tuned to ensure a good repartition of the beads for imaging.
-Surfactant (Tween 20, Sigma Aldrich) was added to the solution at a concentration of 0.5\% to render the beads hydrophilic.
+Surfactant (Tween 20, Sigma Aldrich) was added to the solution at a concentration of 0.5\,\% to render the beads hydrophilic.
+We measured the densities of $\qty{50}{\micro\m}$ beads by placing them in solutions of salt of different concentrations.
+The beads were found to have a range of densities, between $\approx 1.001$ and $\approx 1.009$, with a median density $\approx 1.006$.

-\subsection{Experimental setup}
+\threesubsection{Experimental setup}